pauloemmanuel/test-mid/README.md

 You can see the questions below:

-# Requirements

-- PHP running on the machine where the tests will be run
-- A terminal available to enter the input values
 ### Algorithm exercise - Factorial:
 Write a function that takes a positive integer as input and returns the factorial of that number.
 For example, if the given number is 5, the function should return 120 (1 * 2 * 3 * 4 * 5).